 This strap is a hybrid, perhaps getting the best of both worlds from the Apple Sport Loop and the buckled NyLon band from WsC & Monowear.
 The main part of the band is strong and lightweight and the end is a plusher, more normal, velcro than found on the Apple Sport Loop.
-Leather-like square end looks great but might be a tad too stiff.
+The leather-like square end looks great but might be a tad too stiff.

-- Pros – nice hybrid design. smaller, looped velcro area improves hygiene aspects.
+- Pros – nice hybrid design.
+A smaller, looped velcro area improves hygiene aspects.
 Leather-like square end enables easy undoing.
 Reasonable price tag.

 - Cons – Sadly I don’t like the square leather-like end material, at least not for sports.